danwritecode/clings/README.md

 ```
 6. Start at exercise_01 and continue from there

-# Start script
+# Start Script

 If you are on Linux, you can run start.sh to get set up and going.
+It will clone the repo & install the requirements, and make a tmux split screen to start immediately.
 ```bash
 # Run this command from the root of the repository
 sh start.sh
 ```

 # Contributions
 The best way to contribute is by helping me create new exercises.
 I have created an issue for each exercise that needs to be created.
 The issues follow the flow of "The C Programming Language" book.